RPIDIAL/BI-Mamba/README.md

 # BI-Mamba
 ## Abstract

 We propose Bidirectional Image Mamba (BI-Mamba) to complement the unidirectional SSMs with opposite directional information.
 BI-Mamba utilizes parallel forward and backward blocks to encode long-range dependencies of multi-view chest X-rays.
 We conducted extensive experiments on images from 10,395 subjects in National Lung Screening Trail (NLST).
 Results show that BI-Mamba outperforms ResNet-50 and ViT-S with comparable parameter size, and saves significant amount of GPU memory during training.
 Besides, BI-Mamba achieves promising performance compared with previous state of the art in CT, unraveling the potential of chest X-ray for CVD risk prediction.
-The paper introducing BI-Mamba was early accepted for [MICCAI 2024](https://conferences.miccai.org/2024/en/default.asp).
+Our paper introducing BI-Mamba was early accepted for MICCAI 2024: https://arxiv.org/pdf/2405.18533.

 ![framework.png](./images/framework.png)